 Moat Brae is currently only open for special events and open days.
 Individual and group tours can sometimes be arranged by appointment, please email or call the office on 01387 255 549

-When it opens in 2018, the new Centre will be fully accessible, providing an environment and activities open and available to all.
+When it opens in Spring 2019, the new Centre will be fully accessible, providing an environment and activities open and available to all.

 When you visit Moat Brae you will find a partially renovated house and will have access to some of the garden.
 Until 2014 the house was completely out-of-bounds and derelict.
 Today, it is wind and watertight with a new roof and windows, and waiting expectantly for the next stage of renovation.